Briefings Threat landscape Offerings AI governance Assurance Cloud Contact →

 Post-market monitoring

-Defined signals, drift detection, and an incident path in operations
+Defined signals, drift detection, and a formal incident path

 EU AI Act Art.
 72 · ISO 42001 §9